 The Last Word: I hope that we can get more endometrioma awareness outreach out there.

-If you would like to e-mail Susie, you can do so here.
+If you would like to e-mail Susie, please feel free to.

 I want to send a special Thank You out to Susie for being brave enough to share her journey with us today!
 Congratulations on your upcoming nuptials!!
 And good luck with your healing and the circumstance with your leg.
 You have my email address, woman – keep me posted!! ❤ Yours, Lisa.